Skip to main content

 this.temperature

-# Bracket notation (for names with special characters)
+# Bracket notation (for names with special characters or dots)

 system['X.01'].message